Aetherinox/ntfy-desktop/README.md

 <br />

-If you are self-hosting your own copy of Ntfy, you must open the Ntfy Desktop client, click the menu item **Configure** and then click **URL**.
+If you are self-hosting your own copy of Ntfy, you must open the Ntfy Desktop client, click the top menu item **App**, go down to **Settings** and then click **Instance**.
 You must set your instance URL to your personal self-hosted instance.
+To set your instance URL back to the official ntfy server, clear the URL box and save.

 <p align="center"><img style="width: 80%;text-align: center;" src="docs/img/README/selfhost.gif"></p>